ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/bulk-create-publish-labels-using-powershell.md

 - [Connect to Office 365 Security &amp; Compliance Center PowerShell](https://go.microsoft.com/fwlink/?linkid=799771)

-## Step 5: Run the PowerShell script to create and publish the labels
+## Step 5: Run the PowerShell script to create and publish the retention labels

-After you've connected to Security &amp; Compliance Center PowerShell, next you run the script that creates and publishes the labels.
+After you've connected to Security &amp; Compliance Center PowerShell, next you run the script that creates and publishes the retention labels.

 1. In the Security &amp; Compliance PowerShell session, enter the path, followed by the characters .\ and file name of the script, and then press ENTER to run the script - for example: